 Aija Leiponen joined the Charles H. Dyson School of Applied Economics and Management in 2001.
-She received her Ph.D. in Economics from the Helsinki School of Economics.
-During her doctoral studies, she spent two years as a Fulbright scholar in the Haas School of Business, University of California at Berkeley.
-Prior to joining Cornell University, she carried out research at the International Institute of Applied Systems Analysis (IIASA) in Austria, Institute for Industrial Relations in UC Berkeley, and the Research Institute of the Finnish Economy (ETLA) in Finland.
-Between 2009-2011 she was on the faculty of Imperial College Business School (London UK) and continues to hold a part-time position there.
+She received her PhD in economics from the Helsinki School of Economics after a Fulbright scholarship at the Haas School of Business, University of California at Berkeley.
+Prior to joining Cornell University, she carried out research at the International Institute of Applied Systems Analysis (IIASA) in Austria, the Institute for Industrial Relations at UC Berkeley, and the Research Institute of the Finnish Economy (ETLA) in Finland.
+Between 2009 and 2011, she was on the faculty of Imperial College Business School in London, UK.

 My research focuses on the sources and effects of technological change in the economy.
 The overarching goal of my research program is to understand the role of inter-organizational cooperation in innovation.
 For example, I have examined the collaborative creation and transfer of knowledge between service firms and their clients, the effects of collaboration on IP strategies of small firms, the decentralization of R&D activities into geographically distinct units, and the cooperative creation of technological standards in wireless telecommunications.